dndgnet/Personal-Knowledge-Vault/ReadMe.md

 `[tags]`,`[Tags]` and `[TAGS]`: will be populated with the values collecting when starting a note **if** the preferences `show_tag_prompt` value is `True`.
 If *show_tag_prompt* is False the tag value will be left for the user to manually provide when they edit the note.

-### Event Templates
+#### Event Templates

 Event templates are **super** short and designed to be used from the terminal without additional time spent in the text editor.
+Event templates are intended to be a replacement for the things that you would scribble in the margins of your day book.

 Consider
 ```zsh